Language Assistance Services

 About the programme

-Language assistance services - such as interpreting and translation services - are critical to bridge the communication gap and ensure people with limited language skills can access public services and information.
-Interpreting and translation services are also particularly important for newly arrived refugees and migrants, some of whom have insufficient English language skills to operate independently, integrate quickly into New Zealand life and achieve self-sufficiency.
+Language assistance services – such as interpreting and translation services – are critical to bridge communication gaps and ensure people with limited language skills can access public services and information.
+Interpreting and translation services are particularly important for newly arrived refugees and migrants, some of whom may not have English language skills at a level where they can operate independently, settle quickly into New Zealand life and achieve self-sufficiency.

-Government agencies are working with the Ministry of Business, Innovation and Employment (MBIE) and the Department of Internal Affairs (DIA) on a comprehensive work programme the Language assistance Services Programme (programme) - to transform the way in which New Zealand public sector agencies provide language assistance services to non-English speaking clients.
+Government agencies are working with the Ministry of Business, Innovation and Employment (MBIE) and the Department of Internal Affairs (DIA) on the comprehensive LAS work programme to transform the way in which New Zealand public sector agencies provide language assistance services to non-English speaking clients.

 Problems being addressed